cornell-zhang/rosetta/README.md

 ## Find compatible AMI on AWS
 -------------------------------------------------------------------------------------------
-Our repo now supports the latest version of the AWS FPGA AWI.
+Our repo now supports the latest version of the AWS FPGA AWI (version 1.7.0).
 Please try it out.
 Bug reports are welcome.